pro-30/Tree-Algorithms/README.md

 2) Tree Matching :      Dynamic Programming on Trees.

-3) Tree Diameter :      1st solution based on Proof of Diamter.
+3) Tree Diameter :      1st solution based on Proof of Diameter.
 2nd using Dynamic Programming on Trees where we try all possible paths.

 4) Tree Distances I  :  Dynamic Programming on Trees + Rerooting Technique.